nimf/combox/CHRONICLE.md

 And when posting a reply comment succeeds we clear reply form and hide it in `NEW_OWN_COMMENT` reducer.

 On the back end, we check parent_id parameter and verify that the Comment exists and belongs to the same Subject.

+We didn't touched comments count yet.
+I've added `prepare_changes` to `Comment.changeset` to update subject's comment count.

+We will not pass comments count with every new comment to the front end.
+Because it gets all the comments and can increment count by itself.
+Thus I just added incrementing of comment count to `NEW_OWN_COMMENT` and `NEW_COMMENT` in the reducer.